-1. Student should immediately be allowed to either have a sugary drink, sweets, crisps (diabetic students are advised to carry these).
-The school keeps a Diabetic Emergency Box containing dextrose.
+1. Student should immediately be allowed to either have a sugary drink, sweets, crisps.
+Diabetic students are advised to carry these and to keep a back-up supply in Student Support.

 - 2. Medical help is immediately requested via Student Support. - 3.
-If a student is unable to swallow Hypo Stop Jell will be administered as prescribed - 4.
+If a student is unable to swallow Hypo Stop Jell will be administered if prescribed - 4.
 If the student is not responding then an Ambulance will be called.